 The Research Experience for Undergraduats supports undergraduates from throughout the nation by providing a summer research experience in the MRSEC Laboratories.

 A Student-led Program in Research and Education (ASPIRE) is an exciting program in which Center graduate students, with faculty supervision, mentor high school students in a laboratory experience at UMass Amherst.
-The program runs on Saturday's during the winter months, and ASPIRE students perform hands-on polymer laboratory experiments in synthesis, molecular modeling, 3D printing, mechanical testing, and a final, independent project.
-The winter 2017 program will be advertised shortly, and interested students should contact the program by email at firstname.lastname@example.org.
+The program runs on 5 consecutive Saturdays through January and early February, and ASPIRE students perform hands-on polymer laboratory experiments in synthesis, molecular modeling, 3D printing, mechanical testing, and a final, independent project.
+Interested students should contact the program by email at email@example.com.

 The Research Experience for Teachers is a summertime research experience for K-12 teachers from throughout the United States.

 Ventures in Science Using Arts Laboratory (VISUAL) takes striking images from the spectroscopic and microscopic results of Center researchers and conveys these results to the general public through displays in a variety of venues on the Amherst campus and in the surrounding community.
 VISUAL images are accompanied by a lay-person description of the science underpinning the result.
 The continually growing VISUAL collection is online, and Laura Miller's 2016 article in the UMass magazine highlighted VISUAL and its impact on the art-science connection (see page 26 of UMass magazine).

 The UMass MRSEC was one of the founding MRSECs of the Materials Research Facilities Network (MRFN), now a nationwide partnership of experimental facilities designed to support researchers and enable their access to state-of-the-art instrumentation not present at their home institutions.